Hodgkin Lymphoma Cancer: Types, Symptoms, Causes & Treatment

 The major risk factors of Hodgkin Lymphoma Cancer are:

 • Your age: Most of the highest incidents of Hodgkin lymphoma appear among those in the ages of 20 and 30.
-However, the above one considered age over 65, it is very much higher risk.
+However, age over 65 carries a much higher risk.

-• Family history, Hodgkin lymphoma: The risk is increased for Hodgkin lymphoma if his blood relative already has it.
+• Family history, Hodgkin lymphoma: The risk increases if a blood relative already has Hodgkin lymphoma.

-• Being male: Such ASSIGNED at birth, slightly more likely than his ASSIGNED FEMALE counterparts to develop Hodgkin lymphoma.
+• Being male: Those assigned male at birth are slightly more likely to develop Hodgkin lymphoma than those assigned female.

-• Past Epstein-Barr infection: Past conditions such as infectious mononucleosis caused by the Epstein-Bar virus contamination present people with a better chance of acquiring the disease as compared to those who had never been infected with the virus.
+• Past Epstein-Barr infection: Past conditions such as infectious mononucleosis caused by the Epstein-Barr virus increase the likelihood of developing the disease.

-• HIV-infected people: People infected with HIV are likely to develop Hodgkin lymphoma as compared to those without such infections.
+• HIV-infected people: People infected with HIV are more likely to develop Hodgkin lymphoma than those without such infections.

 Symptoms